-Serve over whole wheat spaghetti like we did or some spaghetti squash if you don’t consume mass amounts of pasta like us!
+Serve over sprputed spaghetti, brown rice, mashed potatoes, or spaghetti squash.
 Top with freshly grated parmesan.
 I served it with a side salad for a little color and veggies.

 I am glad Dave randomly pulled this dinner idea out of thin air.
 Its one of those meals that I always have ingredients on hand for but somehow forget to make.
 It really is simple and very healthy!
 Enjoy!